Condor (train): Freightliner

-Condor was successful, and to some extent this individual service became a victim of its own success.
 Richard Beeching's 1963 report The Reshaping of British Railways is better known for the cuts it imposed on the branch line network, but it also advocated a shift in almost all freight traffic to replace wagonload traffic with container services.
 However these containers would be the newly popular stackable rectangular containers, rather than the older railway standard containers, as used by Condor.

 In the mid-1960s, BR's emphasis shifted to the new Freightliner service.
 Beeching's plan was for a national network of 55 container depots and by 1968, 17 of these were in operation, including Gushetfauld.
 Condor was withdrawn in 1965.
 Most of the early adopters were existing customers, sending bulk trainload cargoes, although now packed into containers.
 An important one was Ford, who used this to integrate car production across Europe, shipping bodyshells for final assembly across the Channel, by the Dover–Dunkerque train ferry.
 The introduction of the new TOPS computer system also allowed all operations to be tracked as registered freight, between all depots.